25th Avenue station: History

 25th Avenue opened on July 29, 1916, as the terminal station of an extension of the BMT West End Line from 18th Avenue.
 With the completion of the line to Coney Island on July 21, 1917, this station ceased to be the line's terminus.

 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue, replacing the surface railway.

 The platforms were extended in the 1950s to accommodate the current standard B Division train length of 615 feet.

 In the 1980s, this station was adopted by students of Lafayette High School as part of New York City Transit's "Adopt a Station" program.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.

 The 2012 artwork at this station is Rediscovery by Amy Cheng.
 It is composed of four laminated glass windscreens of imaginary land- and skyscapes.
+In summer 2025, the station was received a Re-NEW-Vation.

 Station layout

 This elevated station has three tracks and two side platforms.
 The center express track is not normally used.
+Both platforms have beige windscreens and brown canopies with green frames and support columns in the center and high mesh fences at either ends.
+The station signs are in the standard black plates with white lettering.
 This station has four stairs to the street and one from the mezzanine to each platform.